NJUNLP/pydec/docs/README.md

 Check out the [examples](https://github.com/DoubleVII/pydec/tree/master/examples) to see the use of pydec on real-world models.

+## Linear Decomposition Theory
+To understand the principles and theories behind PyDec, see our paper [Local Interpretation of Transformer Based on Linear Decomposition]().

 ## About

 This is the documentation page for [PyDec](https://github.com/DoubleVII/pydec).
 This documentation page is powered by [docsify](https://github.com/docsifyjs/docsify).